ahmadzeinalwafi/pihace/README.md

 -   🧩 Custom check functions

-More integrations are coming soon!
+More plugins are coming soon!

 * * * * *